 They were beautifully golden brown.
 My kitchen smelt so good!

-I put the scones on a cooling rack and meanwhile made the two glazes.
+I put the Pumpkin Scones on a cooling rack and meanwhile made the two glazes.
 For the base glaze I mixed the icing sugar with the milk then spread it over each scone.

 For the spiced glaze I mixed the icing sugar, cinnamon, nutmeg, ginger, cloves and milk together.
 I put the spiced glaze in a piping bad a made a zig zag pattern over each scone.

-These scones are yummy and full of the taste of autumn and the festive season.
+These Pumpkin Scones are yummy and full of the taste of autumn and the festive season.
 They are so light and fluffy inside too!

-The glaze and drizzle are so scrumptious and make the scones into a lovely sweet treat perfect with a hot drink.
-You don’t have to add the glaze, you could cut the scones in half and spread with butter instead (perhaps a spiced butter?), but it does make the scones look very pretty.
+The glaze and drizzle are so scrumptious and make the Pumpkin Scones into a lovely sweet treat perfect with a hot drink.
+You don’t have to add the glaze, you could cut the Pumpkin Scones in half and spread with butter instead, but it does make the scones look very pretty.
 You could also try adding dried fruit to the dough.
 I think cranberries or sultanas would go well.

 Pin for later!